Layr-Labs/eigenlayer-contracts/docs/releases/slashing-release/interfaces/slashing-parameter-configuration.md

      *
      * @param operator address to complete deallocations for
      * @param operatorSets the sets of operator sets to complete deallocations for
-     * @param strategies the list of strategies to complete deallocations for, must be 1:1 with the operatorSets
+     * @param strategies a 2d list of strategies to complete deallocations for, one list for each operatorSet
      * @param operatorSignature signature of the operator if msg.sender is not the operator *
-     * @dev can be called permissionlessly by anyone
-     * @dev must have the same number of operatorSets and strategies */ function completeDeallocations( address operator,
+     * @dev can be called permissionlessly by anyone */ function completeDeallocations( address operator,
         OperatorSet[] calldata operatorSets,
-        IStrategy[] calldata strategies,
+        IStrategy[][] calldata strategies,
         SignatureWithSaltAndExpiry calldata operatorSignature
     ) external;